 We have financed our operations primarily with cash generated from product sales, supplemented by revenues from royalty and licensing arrangements, as well as proceeds from the sale of equity and debt securities.
 Continued cash generation is highly dependent on the success of our commercial products, as well as the success of our product candidates if approved by the FDA.
-While we expect continued profitability in future years, we anticipate there may be significant variability from year to year in the level of our profits particularly due to the commercial launch of Qelbree in May 2021; future commercial launches of Qelbree for the treatment of ADHD in adults (approved by the FDA in April 2022) and SPN-830 (apport) for Trokendi XR in January 2023, or sooner under certain conditions.
+While we expect continued profitability in future years, we anticipate there may be significant variability from year to year in the level of our profits particularly due to the commercial launch of Qelbree and the future commercial launch of SPN-830 (apomorphine infusion device), if approved by the FDA; continued market and payor pressures for our commercial products; and the likely unfavorable impact of the upcoming loss of patent exclusivity for Trokendi XR in January 2023, or sooner under certain conditions

-The Company believes its balances of cash, cash equivalents and unrestricted marketable securities, which totaled \$437.5 million as of March 31, 2022, along with cash generated from ongoing operations and continued access to debt markets, will be sufficient to satisfy its cash requirements over the next 12 months and beyond.
+The Company believes its balances of cash, cash equivalents and unrestricted marketable securities, which totaled \$508.2 million as of June 30, 2022, along with cash generated from ongoing operations and continued access to debt markets, will be sufficient to satisfy its cash requirements over the next 12 months and beyond.